· By Grace Snively

-What does BALANCE mean to you?
+What does BALANCE mean?

 Balance to me has always meant equal.
 When I balance my checkbook, I want my statement to equal my ledger.
 Back in my school days, I remember balancing math equations.
 Don’t ask me how to do it now, but all I remember is that the numbers on each side of the equal sign had to be the same.
 When I think of balance, I think of the scale with two sides.
 You must have equal weight on each side for the scale to be “balanced.”